amalgama-digital/docs.wavesplatform/docs/en/blockchain/transaction-type/exchange-transaction.md

 If the transaction sender is a [dApp or smart account](/en/blockchain/account/dapp), and the complexity of the account script or dApp script verifier function exceeds the [sender complexity threshold](/en/ride/limits/), the minimum fee is increased by 0.004 WAVES.
 (Before activation of feature #16 “Ride V5, dApp-to-dApp invocations”, the extra fee of 0.004 WAVES was required regardless of the complexity of the account script or the presence and complexity of the dApp script verifier function.)

+:warning: The minimum fee is **not increased** if the order is sent from a smart account or dApp, or the matcher fee is specified in a smart asset.

 ## Matcher Fee

 The matcher receives a fee for order execution from each order senders.
 The minimum matcher fee is set by the matcher.
 The order sender specifies the fee not less than the minimum amount.